reogaro/heidelberg-dynamics/docs/development.md

 This Project uses Doxygen for Documentation.
 Just run `doxygen` in this projects root directory and the documentation will be generated in the `docs/doxygen` folder.

+Creating PDFs from the LaTEX output also requires pdflatex.

 ### Windows

 - [Download](https://www.doxygen.nl/download.html) & install Doxygen